 Finally, I use the Teenager Format in the bottom data step.
 If you look in the created data set, you will see that Age is now displayed as text.
 Either ‘Teenager’ or ‘Not Teenager’.

 proc fcmp outlib=work.functions.fun; function Teen(Age) $; length r $12; if 13 le Age le 19 then r='Teenager'; else r='Not Teenager'; return (r); endsub; run; options cmplib=work.functions; proc format; value TeenAger (default=12) other=[Teen()]; run; data class; set sashelp.class; format Age TeenAger.; run;

 Obviously, we can easily create this format without using the above trick.
 We can create it directly in PROC FORMAT, which would be easier in this case.
 However, I will let the above code serve as an introduction to the concept.
 Next up is a real life example of when this technique comes in handy.

 Not too long ago, I came across a thread at the SAS Community where the questionnaire wanted to combine the BESTD and the COMMA formats.
-In other words he wanted a format with a period as thousand separator, a comma for decimal separator and that prints integers without decimals.
-Such an format does not exist out-of-the-box.
+In other words, he wanted a format with a period as thousand separator, a comma for decimal separator, and that prints integers without decimals.
+Such a format does not exist out-of-the-box.

 proc fcmp outlib=work.functions.fun; function fnc(num) $; if num=int(num) then r=scan(strip(put(num, commax32.10)), 1, ','); else r=tranwrd(strip(tranwrd(strip(put(num, commax32.10)), "0", " "))," ","0"); return (r); endsub; run; options cmplib=work.functions; proc format; value fmt (default=32) other=[fnc()]; run; data test; x=1234.567;output; x=-1234.00;output; x=1234567 ;output; x=1.23 ;output; format x fmt.; run;